 All product and service costs listed on your website must be accurate and complete.
 Product prices should list the cost including and excluding sales taxes.
 Shipping costs must be stated and be easy to find.
 You should not add notes such as ‘shipping costs on request’ as this can be confusing and lead to frustration among customers.

 Double opt-in newsletter

+Newsletter marketing is a favoured and cost-effective marketing strategy to reach existing and potential new customers.
+Newsletter registrations are often included on a website as part of an online form.
 The EU Privacy and Electronic Communications Directive (E-Privacy Directive, 2002/58/EC) forbids the sending of unsolicited marketing e-mails within the EU.
-This means that if you wish to provide a company newsletters for your customers, informing them of new products or sales for example, you must give users the option to opt in and opt out of receiving these e-mails.
+This means that if you wish to provide a company newsletter for your customers, informing them of new products or sales for example, you must give users the option to opt in and opt out of receiving these e-mails.
 As previously stated, it is also a legal requirement that customers have given their consent for you to send their e-mail addresses on to third parties.
 This is not necessarily a negative thing, as the relentless arrival of unsolicited e-mails from companies and shops in your inbox is considered spam, and can be very annoying to the recipient.

 As a shop owner, it’s your responsibility to provide your customers with relevant content in a professional and transparent way.
 Besides this valuable content, it is also important that pages are clearly marked and always available.
 The topic of data protection is not only relevant for legal reasons, but is also very important for online businesses from a marketing perspective.